 Rats native to San Antonio are generally very scared of human beings, and they are clever enough to stay out of sight, and do their best to stay out of mind.
 They have an exceptional sense of smell that will tell them when possible predators are nearby, so they are typically well out of site before you stroll into a room.
 Because of this, you are not likely to catch them red handed trashing your things.

-The most fundamental part of a rodent control program is the assessment.
+The most fundamental part of a rodent removal and control program is the assessment.
 Our Rodent Control team makes sure to do a complete assessment of your house.
-Our job is to recognize exactly how precisely these rats and rodents have been obtaining access to begin with.
+Our job is to recognize exactly how precisely these rats and rodents have been obtaining access to begin with so that we can proceed our removal services.
 We examine your attic, roof, pipelines, structure and outside walls for gaps and holes that your rats could be slipping through.
-We also make certain to inspect nearby trees, bushes, and poles that rats and rodents could climb to get roof access.
+We also make certain to inspect nearby lawn, trees, bushes, and poles that rats and rodents could climb to get roof access.
 When we see these risk factors and access points, we have a good idea of where rats have entered your house and made their nests.

 Now that our control team has actually identified the hotspots and entrance points, we know precisely how your rodents have been getting in and out of your home.
 Before we take any kind of extermination action, it’s crucial that your rodent control team seals these holes and openings.
 One of the most effective options is to make use of steel wire mesh.
 This mesh allows crucial openings like vents to stay open, but has small enough openings to control wildlife entry.
 The mesh we utilize is made out of strong, galvanized steel so rodents can not chew through it.